meks77/AxonSlowPropertyAccess/README.md

 E.g. Currently at each entity instance it is tried to apply the event, even if this entity doesn't have a handler.

 That's just what came in my mind.
 I have to verify, if this is possible.

+## Solution

+In the Version 4.10.1-SNAPSHOT the problem is fixed.